Khulhama

-Khulhama is a small village situated next to Nadihal, in Bandipora District, in the Indian union territory of Jammu and Kashmir.
+Khulhama or Khulhoam is a small village situated next to Nadihal, in Bandipora District, in the Indian union territory of Jammu and Kashmir.
 Its name is derived from Khul - stream or river, and Hama - region or village.
 It is located below the foot of Nadihal and includes a large wetland.

 Location

 Khulhama is an island region west of Nadihal on the banks of a river called a big stream or big river.
 It is about 6 km from the town of Bandipore.
 It is separated from Nadihal by a large river and bounded by 3 water bodies; Wular Lake to the north and south, and two rivers to the east and west.
 Nadihal, Lankrichpora, Gundidachna and Vijhara are its neighbouring villages.

 Geography

 Its altitude is 1578 meters above sea level.
 Khulhama consists of two mohallas: one from main bridge downwards as far as the Jamia Masjid, and one from Masjid onwards to the new colonies on the other bank of the same river.